mdkent/percona-xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 Options
 =======

-.. option:: --print-defaults

-   Print the program argument list and exit.
-Must be given as the first option on the command-line.

-.. option:: --no-defaults

-   Don't read default options from any option file.
-Must be given as the first option on the command-line.

-.. option:: --defaults-file=#

-   Only read default options from the given file.
-Must be given as the first option on the command-line.
-Must be a real file; it cannot be a symbolic link.

-.. option:: --defaults-extra-file=#

-   Read this file after the global files are read.
-Must be given as the first option on the command-line.

 .. option:: --apply-log-only

    This option causes only the redo stage to be performed when preparing a backup.
 It is very important for incremental backups.